thorGabe123/MLOps/reports/README.md

 >
 > Answer:

-We used the third-part framework Transformers in our project.
-We used the functionality load_dataset from the datasets package to load a dataset from the Hugging Face sit.
-Furthermore did we use different functionalities from the transformer package to get config, pre-trrained model and tokenizer of the GPT2 model.
-We also got our optimizer AdamW from the Transformer package.
+In our project, we integrated the third-party framework Transformers, leveraging its versatile functionalities.
+The use of the load_dataset function from the datasets package facilitated the loading of a dataset directly from the Hugging Face repository, streamlining our data preparation process.
+Additionally, we used different features within the transformer package to obtain the configuration settings, pre-trained model, and tokenizer for the powerful GPT-2 model.
+This not only expedited the setup of our natural language processing tasks but also ensured compatibility with state-of-the-art language models.
+Furthermore, the incorporation of the AdamW optimizer from the Transformer package optimized our model training process, enhancing overall performance and convergence.
+The comprehensive utilization of these tools exemplifies the efficiency and robustness afforded by the Transformers framework in our project development.

+We also used the notebook on https://colab.research.google.com/drive/13dZVYEOMhXhkXWfvSMVM1TTtUDrT6Aeh?usp=sharing#scrollTo=_EYFrNxr-TYb as a starting point for our code and was the basis of our notebook, that later was used as basis for our code.

 ## Coding environment